gleneivey/net-stccg/README.md

 ### Immediate

-* reverse spaceline left-for-right fr Player Two; show missions placed by opponent upside down
+* show missions placed by opponent upside down
 * info & credits on title page
 * player can't click/drag when not their turn
 * card details when seeding